modelica/MA-Bylaws/MA-Bylaws.md

 receive more than 50 per cent of the valid votes submitted.

-A *qualified decision* is made by a *qualified majority.* Here a proposal must receive more than 66 percent of the valid votes submitted.
+A *qualified decision* is made by a *qualified majority.* Here a proposal must receive at least two thirds of the valid votes submitted.

 A vote abstention is not a submitted vote.